IDEA-Research-Group/AMADEUS/README.md

 ### Filter

-A partial configuration can be used for filter attack vector in a model, this operations only requires the path to a model and a configuration of the same to filter them.
+A partial attack vector can be used for filter attack vector in a model, this operations only requires the path to a model and a configuration of the same to filter them.

 With the command ```python main.py -f fm/models/CVE-2020-29238.afm CVE_2020_29238:types:exploits:expressvpn:^direct``` AMADEUS returns: